mitranim/prax/docs/scripts/views/misc.md

 ### _resource_

-Something that can't be garbage-collected until you call some function or method to deinitialise it.
-May produce side effects until deinitialised.
+Something that can't be garbage-collected until you call some function or method to deinitialize it.
+May produce side effects until deinitialized.
 In Rust's terms, it has a _lifetime_ and must have an [_owner_](https://doc.rust-lang.org/book/ownership.html#ownership) responsible for it.